opencredo/opa-single-message-transformer/README.md

 3. Add the OPA Single Message Transformer with-dependencies jar to your sink or source's `plugin.path` folder configured in its config file.

-4. Add your OPA Single Message Transformer configuration to your sink or source configuration file, e.g.:
+4. Add the configuration for your OPA Single Message Transformer to your sink or source configuration file, e.g.:

 ```
 transforms=opa